 When using pure tones, set Noise Red (Tone) to OFF in the local menu of the real-ear measurement screen to increase the test speed.
-The pure-tone SHORT signal is recommended when testing output levels at 90 dB SPL.
+The pure-tone SHORT signal is recommended when test-ing output levels at 90 dB SPL.

-- 1. Push [MENU] from the real-ear measurement screen to enter the local menu. - 2.
-Use $[\mathbf{\nabla}, \mathbf{A}]$ to select OUTPUT LIMIT under Measurements. - 3.
-Use $[\blacktriangleleft, \blacktriangleright]$ to choose the desired limit. - 4.
+- test-ing output levels at 90 dB SPL.
+1. Push [MENU] from the real-ear measurement screen to enter the local menu. - 2.
+Use $[\blacktriangle, \nabla]$ to select OUTPUT LIMIT under Measurements. - 3.
+Use $[\triangleright, \blacktriangleleft]$ to choose the desired limit. - 4.
 Return to the measurement screen by pressing [EXIT].